-Payment is through Paypal but you don't need to have a PayPal account.
+Payment is through PayPal but you don't need to have a PayPal account.
 You can use your credit card.
-PayPal payments will be made to chris at tenkarabum dot com.
-Credit card statements will read CM Stewart.

-Domestic shipping is $8 via priority mail (2-3 day delivery).
+Domestic shipping is via USPS Priority mail (2-3 day delivery).
+The

 |Hi Chris ..had a chance to fish the Neo [LL32SC] on a small stream.
 Love it.
-Pairs nicely with the 330 enshou [LT33SF]...kind of an all terrain brace of rods.
+Pairs nicely with the 330 Enshou [LT33SF]...kind of an all terrain brace of rods.

 Stephen M, Massachusetts

 |Hey Chris, thanks for the great rod and service.
 That's a wild brown I got with the Neo first time out in New York by Canadian border.